netceteragroup/skele/README.md

 }
 ```

 The element is identified by its **kind**.
-We can register the UI of the element for a certain kind, which then makes this element available for representing in the app.
+We can **register** the UI of the element for a certain kind, which then makes this element available for representing in the app.

-#### UI
+### UI

-The UI of an element can be any React component that takes two props: `element` and `dispatch`.
+The UI of an element can be any React Component that takes two props: `element` and `dispatch`.
 - The `element` is an immutable.js structure representing the data model (sub-tree) of the specific element in the application state
 - The `dispatch` is the standard redux dispatcher for dispatching actions